 In many newer proprieties or the ones where the owners have given the necessary maintenance you will find that Localized Treatments will be the best solution.
 Localized treatments are intended to exterminate colonies that can be successfully treated, located and that do not go into inaccessible areas.
 For example many times properties built on 2000 or newer have patios or decks with exposed wood that are loved by Drywood Termites.
 Many times some decking or a post get infected, imagine if you had to fumigate to take care of this small infestation.
 In a case like a local termite control treatment will be more effective than fumigation.
 Another great example is in a older house that was fumigated a couple of years ago and that has a new infestation in your exterior eaves, again a localized termite control treatment will be your best solution.
 In a case where a re-infestation occurred after a fumigation it is also a good idea to locally treat because not only will it take care of the drywood termite colony but it will also protect that area against further attacks, some chemicals like Termidor give you up to 10 years or residual protections which will bring you peace of mind knowing that your property is protected.

-Give us a call today to (619) 421 – 2101 or leave us a comment if you have any questions or if you do not know what method is best for you.
-You can also set up a Free Termite Inspection online and a GC Termite Inspector will go out to your house and give you the best recommendation for your specific case.
+Give us a call today to (619) 421 – 2101 or send us a message if you have any questions or if you do not know what could be the method that is best for you.
+You can also set up a Termite Inspection online and a GC Termite Inspector will go out to your house and give you the best recommendation for your specific case.

 California Licensed Operator and Contractor